 The first security check is at the entrance of Auschwitz.
 You have to go through a metal detector and then put your belongings in a container to go through a scanner.

-The second security check is at the entrance of the museum, where you have to go through another metal detector and put your belongings into an approved locker.
+The second security check is at the museum’s entrance, where you must pass through another metal detector and put your belongings into an approved locker.

-The headset that you have to wear has an audio guide with information about Auschwitz, which will be played automatically when you enter certain rooms or buildings on your Auschwitz Birkenau tour.
+The headset you must wear has an audio guide with information about Auschwitz, which will be played automatically when you enter certain rooms or buildings on your Auschwitz Birkenau tour.

 Discover more: How to get from Wroclaw to Auschwitz